Thomas Grant (bishop): Early life

 Born at Ligny-les-Aires, Arras, France, on 25 November 1816, Thomas Grant was the son of Bernard Grant, an Irishman from Acheson's Mill, near Newry.
 At about the age of fourteen, during an Orange riot, Bernard's family was burnt out of their home and moved to Drogheda, where he learned the trade of a weaver.
 At the age of eighteen, Bernard enlisted in the 71st Highlanders, became sergeant, and finally purchased a commission.
 His mother, Ann M'Gowan, was also Irish by birth, but had moved to Glasgow when still a child.
 She accompanied her husband to France during the Napoleonic wars, where his regiment saw action as part of the 3rd Brigade at the Battle of Waterloo in June 1815.

 Thomas had an older brother, John, who at the age of five was left in the care of an uncle in London to be educated rather than to follow the regiment which was frequently on the move.
 Thomas grew up as "a child of a regiment", which subsequently had postings in Bermuda, and England, Cork, and Malta.

 In 1824, the regiment sailed from Hull for Canada.
 Young Thomas was joined by his older brother, John and a younger brother, William.
 John died in an accident, and his mother, her health undermined by caring for him and with grief, it was thought that a return to England might bring some improvement, but she died on the voyage home and was buried at sea.
 Thomas was ten years old.
-As Thomas had indicated that he wished to become a priest, when the regiment moved from Chester, Thomas remained in the care of the local pastor, Dr. Briggs, later bishop of the Diocese of Beverley, who continued the boy's education.
+As Thomas had indicated that he wished to become a priest, when the regiment moved from Chester, Thomas remained in the care of the local pastor, John Briggs, later bishop of the Diocese of Beverley, who continued the boy's education.